vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Storage/Storage-State-Machine-typ.md

 </center>
 <br>

 Every time each of these Boolean polynomials is utilised or performed, a record of a "1" is kept in its register.
-This is called an **Execution Trace**.
+This is called **Execution Trace**.

 Therefore, instead of performing some expensive computations in order to verify the correctness of execution (at times, repeating the same computations being verified), the trace of execution is tested.
 The Verifier takes the execution trace and tests if it satisfies the polynomial constraints (or identities) in the PIL code.
 This technique helps the zkProver to achieve succinctness as a zero-knowledge proof and verification system.